401-advanced-javascript-donna/data-structures-and-algorithms/README.md

 ## Challenge and Approach
 Merge sort is a divide and conquer sort algorithm.
 When considering O(n log n), it is considered a well respected algorithm.

-Merge sort for divides an array into equal halves, then recombines them into sorted order.
+In short, merge sort divides an array into equal halves, then recombines them into sorted order.

 ### Steps:
 1. If there is only one element in the list, it is, by default, already sorted, and can be returned